Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Everyone sees what you appear to be, few experience what you really are."
+> "Fear of death is fear of surrender to Infinity.
+Learn to surrender, to exist at Infinity while alive, and fear of death dissolves."
-> — **Niccolo Machiavelli**
+> — **Adi Da Samraj**

 ---

-_Last updated: 28 August 2025 ⏳_
+_Last updated: 29 August 2025 ⏳_